nizzaneela/Programming_error_explanation/README.md

 Correcting and rerunning [stableCoalescence_cladeAnalysis.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/stableCoalescence_cladeAnalysis.py) resamples the last stochastic phase of the simulations, and produces widely dispersed Bayes factors because of sampling noise.
 Repeated resampling of this last phase produces a broad distribution spanning .

-The entire simulation should be resampled until the Bayes factors can be distinguished from the significance thresholds.
+Many more samples of the entire simulation are needed to determine if the Bayes factors are above or below 3.2.

 # Explanation